nowshad-hasan/cse-resources/topics/javascript.md

 ### Core

-* [Javascript] Pass By Value And Pass By Reference In JavaScript [Medium](https://medium.com/nodesimplified/javascript-pass-by-value-and-pass-by-reference-in-javascript-fcf10305aa9c)
+* Pass By Value And Pass By Reference In JavaScript [Medium](https://medium.com/nodesimplified/javascript-pass-by-value-and-pass-by-reference-in-javascript-fcf10305aa9c)